kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 }
 ```

-When initializing `CSSearchableItemAttributeSet`, a `itemContentType` parameter is required.
+When initializing `CSSearchableItemAttributeSet`, an `itemContentType` parameter is required.
 You then pass in `kUTTypeContact` from the `MobileCoreServices` framework.
 (Read about these types on Apple's [UTType Reference](http://apple.co/1NilqiZ) (http://apple.co/1NilqiZ) page.)

 The attribute set contains the relevant search metadata for the current employee: `title` is the same as the title from `NSUserActivity`, `contentDescription` contains the employee's department, title and phone number, and `thumbnailData` is the result of `loadPicture()` converted to `NSData`.